skoval/mathsport_2015/index.md

 > * Calibration was generally good but there was a wide range in discriminatory performance

-> * The <u>Prize probit model</u> had excellent accuracy and superior discriminatory power compared to competitors
+> * The <b class="text-highlight">Prize probit model</b> had excellent accuracy and superior discriminatory power compared to competitors

 > * Factors like prize earnings and head-to-head outcomes have important predictive value even after account for player rankings